Determine the correct exposure time / white balance and colour correction

 Unlike photography, exposure is not determined by aesthetics, but by the requirements of the application.
 What feature needs to be visible and identifiable, e.g. by high contrast.
 A correctly adjusted camera will prevent the areas of interest from being overexposed (light) or underexposed (dark).
 The following steps will guide you through setting the shutter speed, aperture and gain of a machine vision camera.

-2. Set exposure time: Adjust ExposureTime to control the amount of time the camera's sensor is exposed to light.
+Set exposure time: Adjust ExposureTime to control the amount of time the camera's sensor is exposed to light.
 Higher values allow more light in, while lower values reduce the amount of light collected by the sensor.
 For a quick initial setting, you can use ExposureAuto.
 The industrial camera will adjust the ExposureTime to achieve a uniform calculated grey value (ExpectedGreyValue) across the entire image.
 Once this starting point has been established, ExposureAuto should be set to Off and ExposureTime can be adjusted manually.
-Whenever the cursor is moved over the image, Galaxy Viewer will display the RGB values below the image.
+Whenever the cursor is moved over the image, Galax Viewer will display the RGB values below the image.
 This can help identify over- or under-exposed areas.

-3. Adjust aperture: The primary function of the aperture is to define the depth of field.
-Depth of field is often not specified down to the millimetre, but rather an area that needs to be in focus.
+Adjust aperture: The primary function of the aperture is to define the depth of field.
+Depth of field is often not specified down to the millimeter, but rather an area that needs to be in focus.
 This provides the opportunity to collect more light with a wider aperture (lower f-stops) and allow shorter exposure times.

-4. Set gain or digital shift: In low light conditions, with short exposure times due to cycle time or with moving objects, it may not be possible to achieve the correct brightness.
+Set gain or digital shift: In low light conditions, with short exposure times due to cycle time or with moving objects, it may not be possible to achieve the correct brightness.
 In these cases, analogue Gain or DigitalShift can be used to amplify the sensor signal and brighten the images.
 These functions introduce noise into the image and should be used as little as possible.

-5. Test with varying lighting conditions: If it is relevant to your application, test the camera in a variety of lighting conditions that are relevant to your application to ensure that the exposure settings you have chosen work well in different scenarios.
+Test with varying lighting conditions: If it is relevant to your application, test the camera in a variety of lighting conditions that are relevant to your application to ensure that the exposure settings you have chosen work well in different scenarios.

-As the settings depend upon one another, it may be necessary to iterate through these steps several times.
+Please note: As the settings depend upon one another, it may be necessary to iterate through these steps several times.

 Fixed values will lead to a consistent and predictable image quality and should be favoured.
-In some applications, automatic features like ExposureAuto, are needed to compensate external influences such as ambient light.
+In some applications, automatic features like ExposureAuto, are needed to compensate for external influences such as ambient light.
 For further optimization a region of interest (AAROI) can be defined which is responsible for the calculation of the exposure time based on the expected grey value.

 Finding the white balance

-1. Use a white balance card or grey target: Place a white paper or neutral grey target in the scene.
-This will provide a reference for accurate colour reproduction.
+Use a white balance card or grey target: Place a white paper or neutral grey target in the scene.
+This will provide a reference for accurate color reproduction.
 Like ExposureAuto, WhiteBalanceAuto performs its calculations on the entire image by default.
 AWBROI allows you to define a region of interest for the white balance algorithm.

-Colour correction matrix
+Color correction matrix

-Some machine vision cameras allow you to apply a colour correction matrix to compensate for colour inaccuracies.
-A colour calibration target is used as a known reference to calculate the correct colours.
-With LightSourcePreset=Custom, the nine values of the correction matrix can be set to the calculated values.
-Refer to your colour calibration target and camera documentation for information on how to apply or adjust the colour correction matrix parameters.
+Some machine vision cameras allow you to apply a color correction matrix to compensate for color inaccuracies.
+A color calibration target is used as a known reference to calculate the correct colors.
+With LightSourcePreset=Custom, the nine values of the correction matrix can be set

-Differences between MERCURY2 with old FPGA and MERCURY2 with new FPGA
+Differences between MERCURY2 with old FPGA and MERCURY2with new FPGA

 During the course of 2022 DAHENG introduced new FPGAs to all MERCURY2 models.
 The FPGA (Field Programmable Gate Array) is responsible for collecting the data from the image sensor and all in-camera algorithms.
-The benefit of the new FPGA is a greater computation power which results in a better performance and new functions.
+The benefit of the new FPGA is greater computation power which results in better performance and new functions.
 Besides new functions like Event Control, basic image alteration methods were added.
 These include binning, decimation, mirroring, digital shift, burst mode and image processing options like sharpen and noise reduction.

-Old FPGA models provided the white balance and colour correction function AWBLampHouse, located at AnalogControl.
+Old FPGA models provided the white balance and color correction function AWBLampHouse, located at AnalogControl.
 This function is replaced with the new FPGA.
-A similar, more refined functionality can now be found in ColorTransformationControl, described in the paragraph above.
-ColorTransformationControl provides a more ideal default state and a natural appearance of the image.
+A similar, more refined functionality can now be found in

 Guidance on fine-tuning camera parameters

-Would you like advice from our experienced technical support team on how to achieve the correct exposure time, white balance or colour correction?
+Would you like advice from our experienced technical support team on how to achieve the correct exposure time, white balance or color correction?
 We are here to help, please contact us using the form below!